Battle of Karbala: Tawwabin uprising

-A few prominent Alid supporters in Kufa felt guilty for abandoning Husayn after having invited him to revolt.
-To atone for what they perceived as their sin, they began a movement known as the Tawwabin, under Sulayman ibn Surad, a companion of Muhammad, to fight the Umayyads.
-As long as Iraq was in Umayyad hands, the movement remained underground.
-After the death of Yazid in November 683, the people of Iraq drove out the Umayyad governor Ibn Ziyad; the Tawwabin called on the people to avenge Husayn's death, attracting large-scale support.
-Lacking any political program, they intended to punish the Umayyads or sacrifice themselves in the struggle.
+In Kufa, prominent Alid partisans felt guilty for abandoning Husayn after having invited him to revolt.
+To atone for their perceived sins, they initiated the Tawwabin movement, under Sulayman ibn Surad.
+While Iraq was under Umayyad rule, the movement remained underground, but after the death of Yazid in November 683, the people of Iraq drove out the Umayyad governor Ibn Ziyad.
+Lacking any political program, the Tawwabin attracted large-scale support with their calls to punish the Umayyads, or sacrifice themselves in the struggle.
 Their slogan was "Revenge for Husayn".
-Mukhtar al-Thaqafi, another prominent pro-Alid of Kufa, attempted to dissuade the Tawwabin from this endeavor in favor of an organized movement to take control of the city, but Ibn Surad's stature as a companion of Muhammad and an old ally of Ali, prevented most of his followers from accepting Mukhtar's proposal.
-Although 16,000 men enlisted to fight, only 4,000 mustered.
+Mukhtar al-Thaqafi, another prominent pro-Alid leader in Kufa, attempted to dissuade the Tawwabin from this endeavor in favor of an organized movement but Ibn Surad's stature, as a companion of Muhammad and an old ally of Ali, prevented most of his followers from accepting Mukhtar's proposal.
+Although 16,000 men enlisted to fight, only 4,000 assembled.
 In November 684, the Tawwabin left to confront the Umayyads, after mourning for a day at Husayn's grave in Karbala.
-The armies met in January 685 at the three-day Battle of Ayn al-Warda in present-day northern Syria; most of the Tawwabin, including Ibn Surad, were killed.
+At the Battle of Ayn al-Warda in January 685, most of the Tawwabin, including Ibn Surad, were killed.
 A few escaped to Kufa and joined Mukhtar.